nickinikbakht/Data_Mining/File 1/ReadMe.md

 ### Chi-Square Test
 Purpose: Conducted chi-square tests to examine the independence of categorical variables.

-### Results
-Analyzed the results to understand the relationships between different variables.
+Results: Analyzed the results to understand the relationships between different variables.

 ### Correlation Analysis
 Examination: Examined the correlations between variables to identify significant relationships.